What is the definition of American made or Made in USA? That is a simple question but the answer can be complicated.

 Buy America Act~”apply to purchases made by third-party agencies, using funds granted by a US federal agency” and is related to the mass transit procurement’s valued at over $100,000.00 (a section of the Buy American Act, EST 1983).

-If a business chooses to claim that its product is made or “Built in the USA”, the FTC’s “Made in USA” standard applies.
+If a business chooses to claim that its product is made or “Built in the USA”, the FTC’s “Made in USA” standard may apply.

 “My policy has been, and will continue to be, while I have the honor to remain in the administration of the government, to be upon friendly terms with, but independent of, all the nations of the earth.
 To share in the broils of none.
 To fulfill our own engagements.
 To supply the wants, and be carriers for them all: Being thoroughly convinced that it is our policy and interest to do so.”